Skip to Content

 Kodiak Cakes Pumpkin Muffins

-Kodiak Cakes Pumpkin Muffins on a wood board.
+Kodiak Cakes pumpkin muffins on a wood board.

 Why You’ll Love Kodiak Cakes Pumpkin Muffins

-For the muffin lover in your life, this healthy breakfast recipe will jumpstart your busy mornings and your week.
-Learn how to make pumpkin muffins with pancake mix for quick and easy meal prep.
-These yummy muffins are a flavorful, protein-filled way to start your day.
-And hey, you can even use the extra pumpkin puree to make my pumpkin protein balls!
+• Learn how to make pumpkin muffins with pancake mix for quick and easy meal prep.
+And you can use the extra pumpkin puree to make pumpkin protein balls!

 • Almond Milk: Almond milk adds moisture and increases the protein in the muffin mix.